 Azure virtual desktop

 An interesting new way of solving your Windows 7 end of life problem is the soon-to-be-launched Azure virtual desktop.
 This is a cloud solution that will shift your computer processing up into the cloud so there’s no need to have an old machine sitting on your desk.
-You’ll have access to all the processing power you need and latest software remotely.
+You’ll have access to all the processing power you need and the latest software remotely.

 Talk to us about upgrading Windows 7 before its support ends